Zyene Reviews

 The Value Question: What Are You Actually Getting?

-The core use case for most local businesses in Birdeye is review monitoring, review request automation, and AI reply suggestions.
-These three features are the reason 80%+ of local business customers sign up.
+The core use case for many local businesses on Birdeye is review monitoring, review request automation, and AI reply suggestions—yet the platform also sells webchat, tickets, and surveys those same owners may never open.

-Those exact three features — plus the Negative Feedback Shield, competitor tracking, and GBP keyword performance — are available in Zyene's Starter plan at $29.99/month.
+Those exact three features — plus the Negative Feedback Shield, competitor tracking, and GBP keyword performance — are available in Zyene Reviews' Starter plan at $29.99/month.
 No annual contract.

 The Bottom Line